Understanding Walkaway Wife Syndrome

 What to Do When Your Marriage is Over But You Can’t Leave?

-In cases where a marriage may be over, but leaving is not immediately possible, individuals may find themselves in a challenging emotional space.
+In cases where a marriage may be over, but leaving is not immediately possible, we may find ourselves in a challenging emotional space.
 Here are some considerations for navigating this situation:

 - Seek Professional Guidance: Consulting with a therapist or counselor can provide valuable insights and coping strategies to navigate the emotional challenges of a marriage that feels over.